garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

     # controller is enabled, overhead must not be set in Pod create requests.
 The RuntimeClass admission controller
     # will reject Pod create requests which have the overhead already set.
 If RuntimeClass is configured and selected
     # in the PodSpec, Overhead will be set to the value defined in the corresponding RuntimeClass, otherwise it will
     # remain unset and treated as zero.
-More info:
-    # https://git.k8s.io/enhancements/keps/sig-node/20190226-pod-overhead.md This field is alpha-level as of
-    # Kubernetes v1.16, and is only honored by servers that enable the PodOverhead feature.
     overhead:

     # PreemptionPolicy is the Policy for preempting pods with lower priority.
 One of Never, PreemptLowerPriority.